 After his death, Sophia Hawthorne brought her children to Germany, then England, to live.

-Rose got married in London at 20 to George Parsons Lathrop, a poet, novelist and editor.
-At first their marriage was happy.
+But at first they had a happy marriage.
 They moved in literary circles; he as editor of the Atlantic Monthly and the Boston Courier, she as a poet, short story writer and daughter of the great Nathaniel Hawthorne.

 They had one son, Francis.
-They returned to the United States and bought The Wayside, where she had lived twice before as a child.
+They then returned to the United States and bought The Wayside, where she had lived twice before as a child among the Alcotts, the Emersons and the Thoreaus.
 When 5-year-old Francis died of diphtheria, the couple moved out.

 George began to drink heavily and Rose spent more time on her own.
-Her family began to fall away: Her mother died in 1871, her sister in 1877.
-She feuded sporadically with her brother Julian.
+Her family began to fall away.
+Her sister, Una, died in 1877, and she feuded sporadically with her brother.

 George and Rose Hawthorne Lathrop had moved to New London, Conn., in 1887.
 In 1891 they both took the then-radical step of converting to Catholicism.
 It didn’t save the marriage.

 Rose finally walked away from George in 1895.
 He died three years later of cirrhosis of the liver.